evansemet/538-Riddler-Solutions/README.md

 Collection of solutions to the 538 Riddler Puzzles

-Link to the Riddler Puzzles on 538: https://fivethirtyeight.com/tag/the-riddler/
+Link to The Riddler Puzzles on 538: https://fivethirtyeight.com/tag/the-riddler/